masterbpro/mbrc/README.md

 Before enter command bellow you need prepare Talos snapshot in Hetzner Cloud.
 For this, you can use official [instruction](https://www.talos.dev/v1.9/talos-guides/install/cloud-platforms/hetzner/#rescue-mode).
-You have to give the name of the snapshot `talos-1.9.3`
+Your snapshot of talos image will be specified as the value of variable "hcloud_image"

 <details>
 <summary>Create Talos OS snapshot</summary>